lamg/reg/Readme.md

 - It was developed using Go 1.0.1.
 You should have a compatible version.
 - Fetch: go get github.com/lamg/reg.
-- Go install: go install reg.
+- Go install: go install github.com/lamg/reg.

 Terms of use
 ------------